abhinavhanda21/Search-/README.md

 var map = L.map('map').setView([30.85879, 75.86304], 16);

 Just by changing longitude and latitude and zoom level you will get your required view.

+- **Popup in a map**
+  This feature will show latitude and longitude of the location you clicked on.